Skip to the main content.

 In 1984, members of the Nuu-chah-nulth First Nation and other protesters blocked MacMillan Bloedel’s access to its timber berth on Meares Island.
 The Province of British Columbia regarded the vast majority of the island as Crown land, but the protesters claimed that allowing logging on Meares Island interfered with Aboriginal title.
 A court injunction was sought to halt MacMillan Bloedel’s operations until the claim was resolved.

 The B.C.
 Supreme Court denied the request, but the B.C.
-Court of Appeal (which does not usually grant leave to hear appeals in such injunction cases) [2] greed to hear the application.
-In granting the injunction in a three to two decision, the majority gave some pointed feedback to the provincial Crown.
+Court of Appeal (which does not usually grant leave to hear appeals in such injunction cases) [2] agreed to hear the application.
+In granting the injunction in a three-to-two decision, the majority gave some pointed feedback to the provincial Crown.
 Justice Seaton said:

 Justice MacFarlane was even blunter in calling for meaningful treaty-making negotiations: